Getting to the Festival

 Margate?

 It’s Turner’s skies and books on the beach.
 Dreamland and The Waste Land, Empire of Light and Kiss Me Quick.
-A seaside gem and the 4th coolest town in the world.
+A seaside gem and the fourth coolest town in the world.
 Isn’t about time you became part of the buzz?